masukomi/mongodb_meilisearch/README.md

 # MongodbMeilisearch

-A simple gem for integrating Meilisearch into Ruby† applications that are backed by MongoDB.
+A simple gem for integrating [Meilisearch](https://www.meilisearch.com) into Ruby† applications that are backed by [MongoDB](https://www.mongodb.com/).

-NOTE: this should _not_ be considered production ready.
-There is essentially not automated testing.
-That being said, I use it on a daily basis and will actively fix any issues that come up.

 † It's currently limited to Rails apps, but hopefully that will change soon.

 ## Installation